craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     amazon: http://amzn.to/1RlVAPv
     caption: Death is not the end
     review: |
-        You won't belive me when I try to explain how funny this book is.
+        You won't believe me when I try to explain how funny this book is.
 It's a book about dead bodies - the stories our bodies could tell after we're no longer using them.
 She deftly explains the contributions of cadavers to medicine, organ transplants, and how our death has changed through history.
 This is a bizarre and wonderful book that you may be prompted to read in one sitting.
   - title: The Man Who Mistook His Wife for a Hat and Other Clinical Tales
     author: Oliver Sacks
     year: 1998